Kasper Björkqvist

-Kasper Björkqvist (born 10 July 1997) is a Finnish professional ice hockey winger who is currently playing for the Oulun Kärpät in the Liiga.
+Kasper Björkqvist (born 10 July 1997) is a Finnish professional ice hockey winger who is currently playing for Ilves in the Liiga.
 He was selected by the Pittsburgh Penguins in the second round, 61st overall, of the 2016 NHL Entry Draft.

 Playing career

-Björkqvist played as a youth with hometown club, the Espoo Blues, and after collecting MVP honors as a prolific scorer in the Nuorten SM-liiga he was selected in the second-round, 61st overall, of the 2016 NHL Entry Draft by the Pittsburgh Penguins.
+Björkqvist played as a youth with hometown club, the Espoo Blues, and after collecting MVP honors as a prolific scorer in the Nuorten SM-liiga he was selected in the second round, 61st overall, of the 2016 NHL Entry Draft by the Pittsburgh Penguins.

 Moving to North America, Björkqvist continued his development by committing to a collegiate career with Providence College of the Hockey East.
 He was signed to a two-year, entry-level contract with the Penguins following his junior season with the Friars on 15 May 2019.

 In his first professional season in 2019–20, Björkqvist was assigned by Pittsburgh to AHL affiliate, the Wilkes-Barre/Scranton Penguins, appearing in just 6 games before sustaining a season-ending shoulder injury.